tseaver/pytn2014/view_classes.rst

 classes are logically grouped together as methods on a common class.
 Since the two views shared the same template, we could move that to a ``@view_defaults`` decorator on at the class level.

-The tests needed to change.
-Obviously we needed to import the view class.
-But you can also see the pattern in the tests of instantiating the view class with the dummy request first, then calling the view method being tested.

 .. seealso:: :ref:`class_as_view`